keatanb/Guidelime_DungeonGrind/README.md

 ## How to use
 - Guidelime installed (Guidelime in addons folder)
-- Install Guidelime_DungeonGrind into addons folder
+- Install Guidelime_DungeonGrind into addons folder (may need to rename to remove -master from end of folder name)
 - Enable Guidelime_DungeonGrind and Guidelime in addon screen